Brettles/short-sqs-lab/README.md

 ### Kinesis Data Stream Creation
 Create the Kinesis stream manually or using the `kinesis-data-stream.yaml` CloudFormation template.
 This create a Kinesis Data Stream called "KinesisStream".

+You may also run `create-kinesis-stream.sh` which calls CloudFormation from the commandline.
+You can then run `describe-kinesis-stream.sh` which will show the stack output once CloudFormation has completed creation.

 ### Sending Kinesis Data
 You do not need to edit `generate-kinesis-data.py` as it already has the stream name in it on line 11 (unless you created a stream manually with a different name).
 As with the SQS script above, this creates random messages.
 Run it to begin sending messages: